 Pick Your Passion at the Schenectady County Historical Society!

-At the Schenectady County Historical Society, volunteers play a vital role in inspiring our visitors, preserving our collection, and assisting our staff in keeping our organization running smoothly.
-Qualified candidates will possess a love and appreciation of history, a questioning mind, a willingness to be flexible, and a friendly attitude.
+Volunteers inspire our visitors, preserve history, and keep our organization running smoothly.
+Qualified candidates will possess a love of history, flexibility and teamwork, and a friendly attitude.
 Whether you are looking for something behind-the-scenes or out on the front line, we have the perfect volunteer opportunity for you.

 What are the Benefits of Volunteering?